mecid/mecid.github.io/_posts/2020-09-24-mastering-scrollview-in-swiftui.md

 As I said before, we use SwiftUI's scroll view under the hood and pass all the parameters to configure its behavior.
 Before adding the content, we place a *GeometryReader* view that allows us to track the content offset changes.
 We use preferences to pass the origin point of our content to the parent view.

-> To learn more about GeometryReader, look at my "Building BarChart with Shape API in SwiftUI" post.
+> To learn more about *GeometryReader*, look at my ["Building BarChart with Shape API in SwiftUI"](/2019/08/14/building-barchart-with-shape-api-in-swiftui/) post.

 ```swift
 struct ContentView: View {